Chelsea transfer news: Bayern Munich target Callum Hudson-Odoi hands in transfer request | Goal.com

 He has made two starts and a total of four appearances in the Europa League, while adding a single start in each of the Carabao and FA Cups.

-Chelsea had been growing increasingly hopeful they had managed to ward off Bayern's interest with talk of increased playing time along with improved wages of £70,000-a-week in hopes of getting him to commit to a new deal beyond his current one, which expires in 2020.
+Chelsea had been growing increasingly hopeful they had managed to ward off Bayern's interest with talk of increased playing time along with improved wages of £70,000-a-week in an attempt to commit him to a new deal beyond his current one, which expires in 2020.

-Instead, concerns over his role look to have him angling to follow in the footsteps of Borussia Dortmund's Jadon Sancho, who departed Manchester City and has emerged as one of the Bundesliga's top players this season with six goals and nine assists in league this season.
+Instead, concerns over his role look to have him angling to follow in the footsteps of Borussia Dortmund's Jadon Sancho, who departed Manchester City and has emerged as one of the Bundesliga's top players this season with six goals and nine assists in the league.

-Likewise, Reiss Nelson, who is on loan at Bayer Leverkusen from Arsenal, has scored six times in the Bundesliga this season.
+Likewise, Reiss Nelson, on loan at Hoffenheim from Arsenal, has scored six times in the Bundesliga this season.

-And with five days remaining in the transfer window, it appears Hudson-Odoi is intent on seeing if he can be the latest in a trend of English youngsters making their names outside of England.
+And with five days remaining in the transfer window, it appears Hudson-Odoi is intent on seeing if he can be the latest in a trend of English youngsters making a name for themselves on the continent.